jasonchambo/jasonchambo/README.md

 ### Hi there 👋

+I am a current student at BloomTech, but I've been in athletics and coaching my whole life.

+I enjoy using data to validate methods and to see results from methods being used.
+Data gives you real life results that you can't ignore during evaluations.
+The work of Data Science isn't always fun for me, but getting the results after succesfully testing a model makes all the work seem worth it!

+I really like building things using SQL and API models, and hope to use it more in future projects.

+I am a strong supporter for makeawish and always volunteer whenever possible.

 <!--
 **jasonchambo/jasonchambo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.